depeche-io/oh-my-kubernetes/posts/day4.md

 It might get even much more complicated, because for example Kyverno is constantly trying to recreate the admission webhook configuration - so you drop it and it's back again in no time.

 Would you like to try this situation yourself?
-I've create a (simulator for this problem on Killercoda)[https://killercoda.com/davidpechcz/scenario/admission-webhooks].
+I've create a [simulator for this problem on Killercoda](https://killercoda.com/davidpechcz/scenario/admission-webhooks).

 [Back](../)